stanathong/extract-pose-from-OpenSfM-reconstruction/README.md

 I have included an example reconstruction file in the folder Data. <br>

 An example to run this under cmd terminal on Windows is by <br>
+`undistort D:\\extract-pose-from-OpenSfM-reconstruction\\undistort\\Data\\reconstruction_20151022_153411_CW_4.json`
+or on Linux as
-`undistort D:/extract-pose-from-OpenSfM-reconstruction/undistort/Data/reconstruction_20151022_153411_CW_4.json`
+`undistort /home/user/source/extract-pose-from-OpenSfM-reconstruction/undistort/Data/reconstruction_20151022_153411_CW_4.json`

 The code will create a new folder named `undistorted` under the main path, by using system command.
-This is the only command that makes it restricted to run on Windows.
-However, the program will work fine on Linux just simply comments out this line:
+As illustrate above, slash must be used according to the running operating system (that is `\\` for Windows and `/` for Linux).
+This is because excuting command `mkdir path` will fail on Windows if the forward slash `/` is used when the program creates a new folder.
+To avoid the hassle about slash, you may comment out the command to create the folder as shown in the code below:

 ```
 bool CReconstructionStructure::produceRT()